 Dog Heaven and Cat Heaven

 The simple‚ colorful illustrations in these books appeal to young children by taking them on a journey to Dog Heaven or Cat Heaven‚ places of warmth and happiness.
 In Dog Heaven‚ there are “fields and fields and fields‚” and in Cat Heaven‚ there are thousands of toys and soft angel laps to cuddle up in.
 God is depicted as a kindly older man who benevolently watches over his charges.

 Remembering Ruby: For Families Living Beyond the Loss of a Pet

 The loss of a beloved pet can be devastating to a child.
 This is the true story about a boy‚ his dog‚ and the close relationship that develops between them.
 When Ruby becomes terminally ill‚ the boy and his family must cope with their feelings along the way, and learn to live beyond the loss.
 By finding ways to remember Ruby‚ they make it through‚ together.

 Saying Goodbye to Lulu

-A young girl and her lovable dog‚ Lulu‚ are the best of friends.
-They play games together‚ explore their neighborhood‚ and even cuddle up to read bedtime stories each night.
-Lulu is the best dog a girl could ever hope for‚ but when she grows older and gradually becomes weak‚ the little girl must face the sad possibility of losing her dear friend‚ and inevitably‚ cope with the death of her canine companion.
+A young girl and her lovable dog Lulu are the best of friends.
+They play games together‚ explore their neighborhood‚ and cuddle up to read bedtime stories each night.
+Lulu is the best dog a girl could ever hope for‚ but when she grows old and weak‚ the little girl must face the sad possibility of losing her dear friend‚ and inevitably‚ cope with the death of her canine companion.
 Over time the little girl discovers that the sweet memory of her beloved Lulu will live on forever in her heart.